zbraiterman/security-community/sast-intro.md

 ## Static Application Security Testing (SAST) tools scan your applications for known vulnerabilities

-## What's scanned, and what's returned
+## What's returned, based on a scan

+For dependencies:
+* vulnerabilities
-Dependencies (vulnerabilities and license issues are returned)
+* license issues

-Return for source code:
+For source code:
 * Vulnerabilities, and severity score per vulnerability
 * File and line number of each discovered vulnerability
-* Need-to-know educational content for each dis
+* [Need-to-know educational content](https://learn.snyk.io/) for each discovered vulnerability

 ...
 And provides continuous alerts and updates ![](/images/snyk-vulnerability-email-alert.png)